neomatrix369/meterian-scanner-docker/Developers.md

 ## Initial setup (one-off)

-Ensure to be able to upload the build docker image to Docker Hub, `DOCKER_USER_NAME` and `DOCKER_PASSWORD` must be setup as well with the valid data for the Docker Hub user `meterianbot`.
+Ensure to be able to upload the build docker image to Docker Hub, `DOCKER_USER_NAME` and `DOCKER_PASSWORD` must be setup as well with the valid data for the Docker Hub user `meterian`.

 This applies to the following environments: